Illumina/strelka/docs/userGuide/README.md

   change the desired parameter values and supply the new file using the configuration script's `--config FILE` option.

+##### Advanced configuration options for germline calling

+###### Ploidy
+Strelka includes an option to specify regions of a diploid genome which should be treated as haploid (given ploidy of 1) or are expected to be absent (given ploidy of 0).
+In any region specified as absent -- all variants will be called under the default (diploid) model, but filtered with the `PloidyConflict` label.

+Ploidy is provided to the call using the `--ploidy` configuration option and supplying the copy number information for all input samples in VCF format using the `SAMPLE:CN` tag.
+An example ploidy input file is:

+    ##fileformat=VCFv4.1
+    ##INFO=<ID=END,Number=1,Type=Integer,Description="End position of the variant described in this record">
+    ##FORMAT=<ID=CN,Number=1,Type=Integer,Description="Copy number genotype for imprecise events">
+    #CHROM  POS ID  REF ALT QUAL    FILTER  INFO    FORMAT  NA12882 NA12878 NA12877
+    chrX    0   .
+N   <CNV>   .
+PASS    END=10001   CN  1   2   1
+    chrX    2781479 .
+N   <CNV>   .
+PASS    END=155701383   CN  1   2   1
+    chrX    156030895   .
+N   <CNV>   .
+PASS    END=156040895   CN  1   2   1
+    chrY    0   .
+N   <CNV>   .
+PASS    END=57227415    CN  1   0   1

+Strelka does not read any fields besides `CHROM`, `POS`, `INFO:END` and `SAMPLE:CN`, so a ploidy specific record could be further simplified if desired, e.g:

+    chrY    0   .   .   .   .   .
+END=57227415    CN  1   0   1

+...would be a valid input record for this option.

+Note this feature is primarily intended to deliniate the sex chromosome copy number but could be used to call small variants in the context of CNV calls as well.

 ### Execution

 The configuration step creates a new workflow run script in the requested run directory: